 How To Do Optavia On Your Own (Easy guide)

-Optavia on your own refers to following the Optimal Weight 5 and 1 plan for weight loss independently, without purchasing Optavia Fuelings, without joining Optavia Premier, and without coaching support.
-This approach involves preparing and consuming lean and green meals on your own, without relying on Optavia Fuelings for meal replacements.
+Optavia on your own refers to independently following the Optimal Weight 5 and 1 plan for weight loss without purchasing Optavia Fuelings, joining Optavia Premier, or receiving coaching support.
+This approach involves consuming store-bought Optavia Fuelings, creating DIY Optavia Fuelings from scratch, and preparing lean and green meals independently, without relying on Optavia foods as meal replacements.

 1. Use shakes similar to Optavia